 How the waiver is applied to your student account

 Tuition waivers can impact other funding, such as financial aid or scholarships.
-If you have other sources of funding, contact Veteran Services or the Business Office to discuss how the waiver will affect your account.
+If you have other sources of funding, contact Veteran Services or Student Account Services to discuss how the waiver will affect your account.

 In short, here is how the waiver is applied:

 - If the veteran was killed while on active duty, or died as a result of a service-connected permanent disability, the waiver is applied to your account in addition to other funding, such as financial aid or scholarships.

 - If the veteran became permanently disabled while on active duty, or died as the result of a disability that was not permanent, the waiver is only applied to tuition that is not already covered by other funding, such as financial aid or scholarships.